FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 }
 ```

 Third, we now describe processing of MCRO.
 This dataset is an excel file, which is stored in the first sheet.
-Note that it is read from thee second row, due it contains the column names.
-As in this database contains irrelevant variables, we removed those repetitive or not interesting for our investigation.
-After database reading, it is filtered to the surveyed student population, as not all records are complete or refer to our focus group.
+Note that it is read from the second row, due this one contains the column names.
+As this database contains irrelevant variables, we removed those repetitive or not interesting for our investigation.
+After database reading, it is filtered to the surveyed student population (Tipodepoblacion=="ESCOLAR"), as not all records are complete or refer to our focus group.
 Advice that last line of this code chunk is used to classify AP scores into the "low" and "high" AP classes.

 ```{r eval=F}